fkie-cad/Logprep/doc/source/user_manual/rule_language.rst

 ================

 The generic adder requires the additional field :code:`generic_resolver`.
+It works similarly to the hyperscan resolver, which utilizes hyperscan to process resolve lists.
 Configurable fields are being checked by regex patterns and a configurable value will be added if a pattern matches.
 The parameters within :code:`generic_resolver` must be of the form :code:`field_mapping: {SOURCE_FIELD: DESTINATION_FIELD}, resolve_list: {REGEX_PATTERN_0: ADDED_VALUE_0, ..., REGEX_PATTERN_N: ADDED_VALUE_N}`.